Media tycoon Murdoch hails Cameron ally for wanting Britain to leave EU

 Previous editors of Murdoch’s Sun tabloid, the country’s biggest selling newspaper, have said they sometimes reflected Murdoch’s opinions in the paper on major issues such as which political party to back at elections.

-Murdoch had previously used the social media network to call Cameron’s renegotiation with the EU a “non-deal”, adding “Now he’s rumored to be begging cabinet colleagues to put aside beliefs.”
+Murdoch had previously used the social media network to call Cameron’s renegotiation with the EU a “non-deal”, adding “Now he’s rumoured to be begging cabinet colleagues to put aside beliefs.”